livewires/python-polygon-painter/worksheets/01-introduction.md

 ```
 Anything inside the brackets of a `print` statement will get outputted to the terminal when the script is run.

 To run the script we will need to open a terminal.
 If a terminal is not already open at the bottom on VS Code, click Terminal in the top bar and then New Terminal.
-In the terminal `python3 Script.py`.
+In the terminal type `python3 Script.py`.
 You should see `Hello world!`.

 > 💡 Exercise: Try adding a new `print` statement that will display your name in the terminal.